hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 import numpy
 print numpy.pi
 ```
 It means choose a function called "pi" from the module "numpy".You will get pi as 3.1415927.
-Therefore, whenever you want to use a function, you should check out which modules contain this function, then you use `.` notation to reference to one function, and input the parameter into `()`  after the function, after excute this command, you can get the results you want.eg:
+Therefore, whenever you want to use a function, you should check out which modules contain this function, then you use `.` notation to reference to the function, and input the parameter into `()`  after the function, after excuting this command, you can get the results you want.eg:
 ```
 import numpy
 print(numpy.sin(numpy.pi/6))